Clio Logo

 Item 4 of 18

 The Union Women’s Prison Marker is located off 1425 Grand Boulevard in downtown Kansas City, Missouri.
 The marker was erected to honor those lost and injured after the building collapsed on August 14, 1863.
-The building housed female prisoners arrested under Union Brigadier General Thomas Ewing as part of a strategy in order to subside Confederate guerilla warfare along the Missouri-Kansas border.
-In 1863, Kansas City was named the headquarters of the newly-created U.S. Army District of the Border, which was charged with controlling the Confederate guerilla insurgency along the Missouri-Kansas border.
-The women were accused of aiding the Confederate guerillas, known as Bushwhackers.
+The building housed female prisoners arrested under Union Brigadier General Thomas Ewing, Jr. as part of a strategy in order to subside Confederate guerrilla warfare along the Missouri-Kansas border.
+In 1863, Kansas City was named the headquarters of the newly-created U.S. Army District of the Border, which was charged with controlling the Confederate guerrilla insurgency along the Missouri-Kansas border.
+The women were accused of aiding the Confederate guerrillas, known as Bushwhackers.
 The 17 accused women were housed in the top two floors of a seven-year-old three-story building owned by renowned Missouri artist George Caleb Bingham.
 Union soldiers and officials worked in offices on the first floor.
 Four women were killed, and a number were injured.
 While it is unknown why the building failed, it is noted that Union officials removed support columns and bricks to make room for a storage cellar.

 Union Prison Collapse Marker